NorSC/supervisor-search/_supervisors/abbas-mehrabidavoodabadi.md

 email: abbas.mehrabidavoodabadi@northumbria.ac.uk
 website: https://www.northumbria.ac.uk/about-us/our-staff/m/abbas-mehrabidavoodabadi/
-office_hours: "Students can arrange a meeting with me during the week days (it will be discussed to be either MS Teams or Campus room) by contacting me beforehand viva my email address. "
+office_hours: "Students can arrange a meeting with me during the week days (it will be discussed to be either MS Teams or in my office) by contacting me beforehand viva my email address. "
 research_group: Cyber Security and Network Systems
 research_themes: